utk7arsh/kale/README.md

-# kale-hoth-2023

-Kale: Your UCLA Sustainability and Health companion
+# Kale: Your UCLA Sustainability and Health companion.

+ Submission for Hack on the Hill X by ACM at UCLA.

+Kale is a mobile app that recommends daily food options on the UCLA campus according to the student’s personal health and sustainability preferences.
+The app builds a smart UCLA-curated diet model that makes meal choosing speedy and hassle-free using an AI-powered algorithm.
+Users can select their food preferences and get personalized recommendations.

+This app is built on Figma, Flutter, PHP, and MySQL server

 # How to run the application